sharvari-AI06/Sharvari_java_06/README.md

 - **Projects**: Projects which I have worked on.

 # How to Use
--Clone or download the repository.
+- Clone or download the repository.
--Each folder contains individual Java programs related to specific topics.
+- Each folder contains individual Java programs related to specific topics.
--To run the programs, ensure you have Java installed on your system.
+- To run the programs, ensure you have Java installed on your system.

 # Acknowledgements
 This repository reflects my learning journey and continuous improvement in Java programming.
 Any feedback is welcome!